Welcome to my little Fairy Garden!

 Kaytee Forti-Diet Pro Health Mouse, Rat & Hamster

-*** Kaytee Field+Forest Hamster or Gerbil - for older hamsters, see note below
+*** Kaytee Field+Forest Hamster or Gerbil - only for older hamsters, see note below

 *** Older Syrian hamsters, especially males, can have issues processing higher percentages of protein since their kidneys may not function as well as they age.
 It’s recommended to drop the protein to 15% when your Syrian hamster turns 18 months old to help their kidneys, but some may need to be fed this sooner.